-The staff at Urban Earth Nursery in Fremont encourages aspiring gardeners to put aside fears or past fails and give it a try.
+The staff at Urban Earth Nursery in Seattle’s Fremont neighborhood encourages aspiring gardeners to put aside fears or past fails and give it a try.

 “Kill some things,” said owner Kristin Schultz.
 “That’s a very crucial part of the process.”